Numbers Gang

 The Numbers Gang is a South African criminal organization believed to be present in most South African prisons.
 The gang was founded in KwaZulu-Natal.
 The gang is divided into groups — the 26s, 27s and 28s.

 It is one of the oldest crime organizations in the world.
 It also has complex rules and a defined internal hierarchy, as well as expansive folklore.
 The gang is largely secretive about such topics as well as its history, leading to a shortage of verifiable information.
 The Numbers Gang traditionally does not operate outside of prisons.

 History

-The Numbers Gang was started in the late 1800s, possibly for the protection of black mineworkers.
-The origins of the gang remain uncertain at best.
+The Numbers Gang is thought to have originated in the late 1800s and is purportedly one of the oldest criminal groups in the world.
+The exact origins of the gang remain unclear, and much of its early history is uncertain.
+It operates through three main factions: the 26s, 27s, and 28s.
+The 26s are responsible for smuggling items like money, tobacco, and drugs into prisons.
+The 27s enforce the gang's rules and are the most feared group.
+The 28s focus on protecting prisoners' rights.

 In the early 20th century Mzuzephi Mathebula made headlines in the city of Durban by recruiting men to join the 28s whom by that time were also Amalayitha.